fearside/ProgressBar/README.md

 ProgressBar $_currentState $_totalState

 This must be done for every loop/process that have been made.
 This is to make a nice flow of updates on the screen.

+3. Notice
+Please note that all output from your application must be sent to ">> /dev/null 2>&1" so no output will interrupt the output from the progressbar.